 The EBRD's quality and structure of funding is assessed at "aaa", given its strong market access which provides a consistent and stable source of funding for its operations, as reflected by the frequency and diversity of issuances.
 The EBRD has a long-established presence in international bond markets.
 It issues in a variety of markets and currencies, as well as in diverse formats and at consistently low costs.
 Its investor base is very diversified across both regions and types of investors, including a large share of buy-and-hold investors and central banks.
-Around half of its investor base is located in EMEA, with a further quarter each in the Americas and Asia, demonstrating the EBRD's ability to obtain funding in different markets.
+The majority (68% as of Q2 2022) of its investor base is located in EMEA, with a further 22% and 10% in the Americas and Asia respectively, demonstrating the EBRD's ability to obtain funding in different markets.

 Apart from benchmark issuances in core currency markets, the EBRD also focuses on developing capital markets in its countries of operations, issuing regularly in their local currencies.
 In addition, the EBRD actively uses buybacks to offer its investors a secondary market bid for all its bonds.
 The bank also uses private placements and innovative structures to meet specific investor demands, including exotic currencies and equity-linked structures, and the frequency of issuance allows the bank to tap existing issuances.
-Last year, the bank issued €9.6 billion (€12.1 billion including pre-funding), and this year's borrowing programme stands at a similar level of up to €11 billion (including an additional €1 billion in pre-funding for 2023).
-Total outstanding debt stands at €41.2 billion, of which around half is denominated in US dollars (before swaps).
+Last year, the bank issued €9.6 billion (€12.1 billion including pre-funding), and this year's borrowing programme stands at a similar level of up to €10 billion, although borrowing is expected to be lower at around €7 billion due to the Bank's strong liquidity position.
+Up to June, the Bank has raised €5.6 billion.
+Total outstanding debt stands at €41.6 billion, of which around half is denominated in US dollars (before swaps).

 In addition to maintaining a conservative debt maturity profile, the EBRD matches its assets and liabilities by: (1) hedging foreign-currency and interest-rate risks through swaps and derivatives; and (2) borrowing and lending in a wide range of currencies and interest-rate structures.
 Its local-currency issuances also support its efforts to develop the private sector and capital markets in emerging and recipient economies.
-As of end-2021, 24% of the EBRD's outstanding bonds were denominated in emerging market currencies, of which a third were denominated in Turkish lira and Kazakhstani tenge.
-After swaps, the exposure to those currencies was considerably smaller at 5.7%.
-Currently, EBRD has 7 Russian rouble-denominated bonds outstanding with a nominal value of around €600 million (1.3% of outstanding bonds).
+As of June 2022, around 23% of the EBRD's outstanding bonds were denominated in emerging market currencies, of which a third were denominated in Turkish lira and Kazakhstani tenge.
+After swaps, the exposure to those currencies was considerably smaller at around 3%.
+Currently, EBRD has several Russian rouble-denominated bonds outstanding with a nominal value of around €600 million (1.5% of outstanding bonds).
 According to the bonds' terms & conditions EBRD would repay in US dollars in the event of a settlement disruption event.
 There is therefore no risk of an EBRD default because the bank cannot obtain Rouble.

-Exhibit 6

-EBRD investor base is diversified in terms of type...

-Issuance by investor type, 2021 (% of total)
+Exhibit 6 EBRD investor base is diversified in terms of type...
+Issuance by investor type, June 2022 (% of total)

-Exhibit 7

-...and geography

-Issuance by region, 2021 (% of total)
+Exhibit 7 ...and geography Issuance by region, June 2022 (% of total)